Power BI vs Tableau: Feature Comparison for Data Engineers

 Free tierPower BI Desktop (free, Windows only)Tableau Public (free, public data only)

-Cloud hostingPower BI Service (Azure-based)Tableau Cloud (AWS-based)
+Cloud hostingPower BI Service (Azure)Tableau Cloud (AWS)

-On-premises optionPower BI Report ServerTableau Server
+On-prem optionPower BI Report ServerTableau Server

 Data modeling languageDAX (Data Analysis Expressions)Calculated fields + LOD expressions